ava-labs/avalanchejs/README.md

   SECPTransferOutput
 } from "avalanche/dist/apis/avm"

-let myNetworkID = 12345; //default is 3, we want to override that for our local network let myBlockchainID = "GJABrZ9A6UQFpwjPU8MDxDd8vuyRoDVeDAXc694wJ5t3zEkhU"; // The X-Chain blockchainID on this network let avax = new Avalanche("localhost", 9650, "http", myNetworkID, myBlockchainID);
+const myNetworkID = 12345; // default is 1, we want to override that for our local network const avalanche = new Avalanche("localhost", 9650, "http", myNetworkID);
-let xchain = avax.XChain(); //returns a reference to the X-Chain used by AvalancheJS
+const xchain = avalanche.XChain(); // returns a reference to the X-Chain used by AvalancheJS
 ```

 ### Describe the new asset